sachinm001/Azure-Networking-Solution-101-201/Labfiles-101-v2/Overview.md

-## Azure Networking Solutions - 101
+## Scalable Cloud Networking with Azure Virtual WAN

 Azure Networking Solutions provides a fundamental understanding of key networking concepts within the Microsoft Azure cloud platform.
 This overview serves as a primer for individuals and organizations looking to leverage Azure's networking capabilities to build secure, scalable, and highly available cloud environments.